samyakshr/franklin-county-homelessnessrisk-analysis/README.md

 - SVI data from Franklin County Cares
 - Geographic boundaries from standard census sources

-This repository is suitable for public GitHub hosting as it contains no sensitive or private information.

 ## Contributing

 Feel free to contribute by: